 You can also find out more information on your child's half term topic and how it relates to the curriculum under their Class page which you can access here

-Our children follow a broad curriculum based on the revised National Curriculum (2014), and other learning experiences, which aim to develop their knowledge, skills and understanding of the world and which is a foundation for lifelong learning.
+At St James Primary, our children follow a broad curriculum based on the revised National Curriculum (2014), and other learning experiences, which aim to develop their knowledge, skills and understanding of the world and which is a foundation for lifelong learning.
 We believe all children are entitled to access this curriculum and to learn and develop at an appropriate pace.
-We seek to educate the whole child in a Christian environment.
+We seek to educate the whole child in our Christian environment.
 We encourage our children's physical, oral and social development and want them to be successful learners, confident individuals and responsible citizens both now and in the future.

 We expect very high standards of teaching and learning and we can demonstrate a consistent record of achievement, backed by Ofsted and performance data.